Prophet (company)

-Prophet is an integrated growth consulting firm that specializes in strategy, transformation, innovation, branding, marketing, and design.
-The firm is headquartered in San Francisco and has offices in the United States, Europe, and Asia.
-The firm is best known for BP's Beyond Petroleum strategy and T-Mobile's "Un-carrier" positioning.
+Prophet is an American integrated growth consulting firm that specializes in strategy, transformation, innovation, branding, marketing, and design.
+Founded in 1992 by Scott Galloway and Ian Chaplin, the firm is headquartered in San Francisco and has offices in the United States, Europe, and Asia.
+The firm is known for BP's Beyond Petroleum strategy and T-Mobile's "Un-carrier" positioning.

 History

 Prophet was founded in 1992 by Scott Galloway and Ian Chaplin, both graduates of the University of California, Berkeley's Haas School of Business.

 In 1998, Michael Dunn was named company president.
 Around the same time, author and consultant David Aaker began working with Prophet.
 Aaker currently serves as the company's vice chairman.
 Dunn was named chief executive officer in 2000.
 He is currently the firm's chairman and CEO.
 Prophet's annual revenue has grown to approximately $125 million with over 500 employees worldwide.